 What is Frequency?

-Frequency is defined as the number of oscillations of a wave per unit time being measured in hertz(Hz).
+Frequency is defined as the number of oscillations of a wave per unit time being, measured in hertz(Hz).
 The frequency is directly proportional to the pitch.
 Humans can hear sounds with frequencies ranging between 20 – 20000 Hz.
-Sounds with frequencies over the human ears range are known as ultrasound and sounds with frequencies less than the audible range is known as infrasound.
+Sounds with frequencies over the human ears range are known as ultrasound, and sounds with frequencies less than the audible range are known as infrasound.

-You need to know what does Wavelength and frequency mean to understand the relationship among them.
+You need to know what Wavelength and frequency mean to understand their relationship.

 What is Wavelength?

-All points on a wave oscillate, i.e, all points on a wave exhibit a type of regular change in a particular value.
+All points on a wave oscillate, i.e., all points on a wave exhibit a type of regular change in a particular value.
 For instance, when you make a wave by wiggling up and down, the rope molecules repeatedly move up and down.
-When you consider electromagnetic wave, the value of magnetic and electric fields keep changing because of the wave at a point.
+When you consider an electromagnetic wave, the value of magnetic and electric fields keeps changing because of the wave at a point.
 If the wave is not a short pulse, the value of electric and magnetic fields keep changing at any point.
-For example, two points on a wave which attain their maximum value oscillate simultaneously in unison.
+For example, two points on a wave that attain their maximum value oscillate simultaneously.

 Relation between Frequency and Wavelength

-You can treat a wave with a higher frequency on a rope faster than before.
-During this, you notice that the wavelength becomes shorter.
-Therefore, the relation between frequency and wavelength do exist, so let’s find out what exactly is this relationship.
+You can create a wave having some frequency on a rope and then gradually make it faster.
+During this, you will notice that as the wavelength becomes shorter.
+Therefore, the relation between frequency and wavelength does exist, so let’s find out what exactly this relationship is.

-Another quantity is Period (T) that can be used to describe a wave.
-It is defined as the time taken to complete oscillation.
+Another quantity is Period (T) which can be used to describe a wave.
+It is defined as the time taken to complete one oscillation.
 Because frequency determines the number of times a wave oscillates and it can be expressed as,

 f = 1 / t

-Every point on the wave returns to the same value after one period, since a wave undergoes one oscillation during one period.
-This occurs as a result of every session of oscillation traveling a distance of a wavelength in one period to finish.
+Every point on the wave returns to the same value after one period since a wave undergoes one oscillation during one period.
+This occurs because every oscillation session travels a wavelength distance from one period to finish.